atroost/GO-AVR/README.md

 The aim for the testclient and split of the responsibility in Go files is to ensure  distributed development and easier to read go files.

-To run the code including a subfiles:
+### Run code
+To run the code including a subfiles it's possible to provide the server arguments directly to the application (including containers if container runtime is used).
+A zerolog logger is used to perform overall logmanagement within the application for server logs.
+The standard logger of Go is used for handling writes to external files because of formatting.
+When launching the server loglevels can be set using the loglevel as an input parameter.
+When no input parameter is provided for the zerolog, the application falls back to loglevel "info".
 ```
-go run .
+go run . <port> <loglevel>
 ```

 Using the included Dockerfile it's possible to run the container (either detached or not).
 To do so follow the upcoming steps